yingtu35/Lets-Chat/README.md

 Using WebSocket protocol, users can chat easily in chat rooms they create or from other users.

+**None issues: When using SQLite, creating room will direct to wrong room**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>